Meowrin/Yufine-Best-Girl/Yufine Raid Boss Guide.md

 > - **Need to remember to use Arky**

 This is the cookie cutter, most commonly used comp to farm ancient coins/gold from normal labs.
 This is where SSAcha shines as the best Primary buffer with her synergy with Sigurd Scythe buffing 25% attack on Yufine.
-Best used buffers are Yuna (greater attack buff), Blaze Dingo (Invul + Attack), and Tywin (Attack + Crit chance).
-The core of this comp is buffing with **Arky buff**, Attack buff and with SSAcha, Sigurd Scythe to counteract the morale debuff giving your Yufine her damage back. the math is as followed:
+Best used buffers are Yuna (greater attack buff) despite the speed buff gimping, Blaze Dingo (Invul + Attack), and Tywin (Attack + Crit chance).
+The core of this comp is buffing with **Arky buff**, (Greater) Attack buff and with SSAcha, Sigurd Scythe to counteract the morale debuff giving your Yufine her damage back. the math is as followed:

 > 20% (Arky) + 50/75% (Attack buff) + 25% (Sigurd) - 90% (morale) = -20% to +20% attack debuff/buff